Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Language Barriers

 While French and Arabic are Morocco’s primary languages, English is increasingly spoken in business contexts.
-Working with bilingual professionals (notaries, lawyers, agents) helps overcome language barriers during transactions.
+Working with bilingual professionals helps overcome language barriers during transactions.

 Cultural Differences